About Financial Aid at Campbell University

 - Merit-based scholarships are automatically determined by the Admissions Office when you apply.

 To be eligible for financial aid consideration, generally you must be enrolled full time in a degree program and be a U.S. citizen or permanent resident.
-To continue receiving aid, you must be making satisfactory academic progress.
+To continue receiving aid, you must make satisfactory academic progress.